francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 ## A clean working document

-- Your work in a folder
+- Your project has its project own folder
-- Your html file is named index.html
+- Inside your project folder, you have an html file named `index.html`
-- Inside your working folder, you have a folder called assets, in that folder, you have a folder for your CSS, and one for your Javascript.
+- Inside your project folder, you have a subfolder called `assets`, and in that folder, you have a subfolder for your `CSS`, and one for your `Javascript`.
+- Inside your `css` subfolder you have your `style.css` file
+- Inside your `js` subfolder you have your `script.js` file

 ```
 your-project-folder